ojhavk/ojhavk.github.io/oresearch.md

 ## Code Repository at GitHub (<a href="https://github.com/vojha-code/" target="_blank">github.com/vojha-code</a>)
 I program in Java (mainly), Python (mostly these days for machine learning), MATLAB (occasionally when need be), and C++ (when I am looking to speed up my code).
-Following are a few examples of algorithms, tools, and software I have developed over the years.
+The following are a few examples of algorithms, tools, and software I have developed over the years.

 * Adversarial Deep Learning (<a href="https://github.com/vojha-code/InferLink" target="_blank">Code</a>)
 * Backpropagation Neural Tree (BNeuralT) (<a href="https://github.com/vojha-code/BNeuralT" target="_blank">Code</a>)